AngeloPF69/TestGit/README.md

   <p id="getFirstItemCoords"></p>

-- getFirstItemCoords(sRecipe) Returns the column and line=0 of the first item in the recipe.
+- getFirstItemCoords(sRecipe, nIndex) Returns the column and line=0 of the first item in the recipe.
-    <pre>Sintax: getFirstItemCoords(sRecipe)
+    <pre>Param: sRecipe - name of the recipe.
+         nIndex - index of the recipe, when there are several recipes producing the same product.
+  Sintax: getFirstItemCoords([sRecipe=tRecipes.lastRecipe][, nIndex=1])
   Returns: false - if the recipe name was not supplied.
                  - if this recipe does not exist. col, lin - the column and line of first item.
-  ex: getFirstItemCoords("minecraft:stick") - Retuens the column and line of the turtle inventory, where to place the ingredients of recipe.</pre>
+  ex: getFirstItemCoords("minecraft:stick") - Returns the column and line of the turtle inventory, where to place the items of recipe.</pre>

   <p id="getInvRecipe"></p>

 - getInvRecipe() Builds a table with items and their position (the recipe).
     <pre>Sintax: getInvRecipe()
   Returns: false - if it is not a recipe in the inventory.
-           tRecipe - the recipe with items and positions.
+           tRecipe - the recipe with items and positions, ex. for stick: {{"minecraft:oak_planks"}, {"minecraft:oak_planks", lin = 1, col = 0}}
-  Note: Trecipe[Ingredient number][Ingredient name] = if not first item {{col = column position, lin = line position (relative to 1st ingredient) }
   ex: getInvRecipe() - Returns the recipe in inventory.</pre>

   <p id="getMaxCraft"></p>

 - getMaxCraft() Returns maximum limit to craft the recipe on inventory.
     <pre>Sintax: getMaxCraft()
+  Returns: number of maximum craft recipes.
-  Returns: false - if it is not a recipe in the inventory.
+           false - if it is not a recipe in the inventory.
-           tRecipe - the recipe with items and positions.
   ex: getMaxCraft() - Returns the recipe from inventory.</pre>

   <p id="loadRecipes"></p>